Island of Sodor: Geography

 Sodor is usually shown as much larger than the Isle of Man.
-The island is roughly diamond-shaped, 62 mi wide east to west and 51 mi long north to south.
-Its north-west coast is separated from the Isle of Man by a strait called the Sudrian Sea (Faarkey-y-Sudragh), four miles (6 kilometers) wide.
+The island is roughly diamond-shaped, 62 mi wide east to west and 51 mi long north to south, making it 3,162 square miles (8,189 square kilometres).
+Its north-west coast is separated from the Isle of Man by a strait called the Sudrian Sea (Faarkey-y-Sudragh), four miles (6 kilometres) wide.
 In the north-east, it overrides and replaces the real Walney Island.
 Its highest mountain is Culdee Fell, which was modelled on Snowdon: the ridge of Devil's Back copies the Clogwyn ridge on Snowdon.
 The summit is reached by the Culdee Fell Railway, which is based on the Snowdon Mountain Railway in Wales.

 The capital and administrative centre of Sodor is the city of Suddery; Tidmouth is the largest town on the island.
 One of the more famous settlements on Sodor is Ffarquhar, the terminus of Thomas's branch line.

 Railways

 The railways of Sodor include standard and narrow gauge railways, a rack railway and a 15-inch gauge railway.
 The first several stories concerned standard-gauge engines.
 Stories set around the narrow gauge railways soon followed.

-The standard-gauge railway system consists of a mainline and several branch lines.
+The standard-gauge railway system, known as the North Western Railway, consists of a mainline and several branch lines.
 They are linked to and interoperable with each other and with the mainland system, so that the standard-gauge engines can visit locations in Britain under their own power.
 In Gordon Goes Foreign, several of the engines recount working in London when they were younger, and later in the same story, Gordon pulls the Wild Nor’ Wester to London.
 In the story The Fat Controller's Engines, eight of the famous engines visit London.

-There are three narrow-gauge railways: the Skarloey Railway, the rack-and-pinion Culdee Fell Mountain Railway, and the Arlesdale Railway.
+There are three narrow-gauge railways: the Skarloey Railway, the rack-and-pinion Culdee Fell Mountain Railway, and the 15-inch gauge Arlesdale Railway.
 On the west side of the island, the gauge Arlesdale Railway runs from Arlesdale West along the trackbed of the abandoned Mid-Sodor Railway.
-In the center of the island, the Culdee Fell Mountain Railway runs west from Kirk Machan to the summit of Culdee Fell.
+In the centre of the island, the Culdee Fell Mountain Railway runs west from Kirk Machan to the summit of Culdee Fell.
 On the eastern side of the island, the Skarloey Railway runs northwest from Crovan's Gate up the valley to its namesake, Skarloey Lake.
 Rolling stock is moved to and from the narrow-gauge railways on flatbed wagons on the standard-gauge system; for example, Rheneas is sent away for repairs in Skarloey Remembers and returns in Gallant Old Engine.

 Each of the narrow-gauge railways links to the standard-gauge system at an interchange station: